mncinnovation/mnc-mobile-site/content/blog/code-standard-impact/index.md

 contributors: ["Handi Deyana"]
 ---

-Since code are produce inside MNC, or from outsource in last couple of years there are several problems in mobile development MNC group that happened
+Since code are produced inside MNC, or from outsource in last couple of years there are several problems in mobile development MNC group that happened

 - Unmaintainable code
 - Harder to handover